Participant Information Area

 If the student requires urgent medical attention, staff will take him/her to the nearest local hospital for immediate care or if necessary, will telephone for an ambulance.

-Emergency medical treatment: The parent authorises Cambridge Immerse to consent on their behalf to the Student receiving emergency medical treatment including blood transfusions, general anaesthetic and operations where certified by an appropriately qualified person, as necessary for the student’s welfare, and if the parent cannot be contacted in time.
+Emergency medical treatment: The parent authorises Immerse Education to consent on their behalf to the Student receiving emergency medical treatment including blood transfusions, general anaesthetic and operations where certified by an appropriately qualified person, as necessary for the student’s welfare, and if the parent cannot be contacted in time.

 Seeing a doctor: Students from non-EU countries are not entitled to free healthcare in the UK and will therefore have to pay a fee to see a doctor.
 This is usually covered by your travel insurance policy, and participants should keep a copy of their policy with them.